strautomator/core/README.md

 ## Scheduled Tasks

 Some of Strautomator's features depend on scheduled tasks that needs to be setup manually.
-They are:

 #### GearWear: process recent activities

 The function `gearwear.processRecentActivities()` needs to be called once a day to fetch recent activies for all users and update the distance / hours of their GearWear components accordingly.

+#### Notifications: send email reminders

+Users with too many unread notifications should be notified about them via email, using the `notifications.sendEmailReminders()` helper.
+Only users that have actually entered an email address will get these.

 #### Strava: refresh tokens

 Users with expired tokens must have their Strava tokens refreshed regularly.
 You can use a mix of `users.getExpired()`, iterating these users and calling `strava.refreshToken()` for each one of them.

+#### Users: FTP auto update

+The `strava.activities.ftpFromActivities()` should be triggered once a week for all users that have enabled the feature.